UQ-RCC/hpc-docs/Bunya-User-Guide.md

 `#SBATCH -e filename` - filename where the standard error should go to<br>
 `#SBATCH -job-name=[Name]` - Name for the job that is seen in the queue<br>
 `#SBATCH --account=[Name]` - AccountString for your research or accounting group, all AccountStrings start with `a_`, use the `groups` command to list your groups<br>
+`#SBATCH --constraint=[epyc3 or epyc4]` - to submit to a specific CPU architectures if required, needs to be applied with `--batch` below.
+`#SBATCH --batch=[epyc3 or epyc4]` - to submit to the a specific CPU architecture, need to be applied with `--constraint` above.
 `#SBATCH --partition=general/gpu_rocm/debug/ai_collab/aibn_omara`<br>
 `#SBATCH --array=[range]` - Indicates that this is and array job with range number of tasks.<br>
 `srun` - runs the executable and will receive info on number of threads, memory, etc from Slurm.
 There is no need to specify them here.